coopersimon/spa/spa/README.md

 - Loads of unaligned memory accesses.

 ### DS Status of selected games:
+Note that most of these games have not been properly played for a longer duration.
+Currently the challenge for most games is to ensure they firstly boot, but also can navigate through intro menus and into gameplay.

 - Ace Attorney: Seems ok.
 - Age of Empires: Age of Kings: Works OK.
 - Animal Crossing Wild World: Works mostly OK.